hyphanet/website/content/pages/about.md

     > *You cannot guarantee freedom of speech and enforce copyright law*

-    It is for this reason that Freenet, a system designed to protect Freedom of Speech, must prevent enforcement of copyright.
+    It is for this reason that Hyphanet, a system designed to protect Freedom of Speech, must prevent enforcement of copyright.

 9. ### But how will artists be rewarded for their work without copyright?